 Recognizing that the activities of our hotels have the potential for negative impacts on the environment and community if not properly managed, we make every effort to apply best practice in environmental and social sustainability.
 We also encourage our artisans of hospitality to present our commitment to environmental and social sustainability to all key stakeholders including guests, suppliers and contractors.

-Our Group has embarked on the initial benchmarking process towards achieving accreditation from EarthCheck – the first global programme of environmental and social certification developed specifically for the tourism industry – for all our hotel properties in Mauritius.
-To date, Paradis Beachcomber Golf Resort & Spa, Dinarobin Beachcomber Golf Resort & Spa and Beachcomber House, the Group’s Head Office, have achieved the EarthCheck Benchmarked Silver status.
+Our Group has embarked, since 2015, on the benchmarking process towards achieving accreditation from EarthCheck – the first global programme of environmental and social certification developed specifically for the tourism industry – for all our hotel properties in Mauritius.
+To date, all our properties and Beachcomber House, the Group’s Head Office, have achieved the EarthCheck Benchmarked Silver status.